 12" Vinyl of forthcoming album, A Pebble of the Brook.
 The 180g, audiophile weight, record will be pressed from a mixture of leftover vinyl from other pressings in order to reduce waste.
 This means that the color of the disc won't be known until the pressing is complete (hence the random colors in the mockups).

-Includes digital pre-order of A Pebble of the Brook.
+Includes unlimited streaming of A Pebble of the Brook